Meet the Trustees

 Being in this environment introduced him to various drugs where his life took a dramatic turn for the worse.

-As well as still attending 12 step recovery meetings Aaron is now actively involved in discipleship he serves at his local church in Turkey and has become a leader in Believers in Recovery.
+As well as still attending 12 step recovery meetings Aaron is now actively involved in discipleship, he serves at his local church in Turkey and has become a Trustee and Leader in Believers in Recovery.

 Aaron gives all glory to the father for waking him up and drawing him into an intimate relationship with his son The Lord Jesus Christ who has the POWER to save and set free.